kea-dev/continuous-delivery/README.md

 ---
 </summary>

-After you have acceptet the assignment in GitHub Classroom, you will need to initialize it by importing the issues from the template.
+After you have accepted the assignment in GitHub Classroom, you will need to initialize it by importing the issues from the template.

 - Open a GitHub CodeSpace
-- From the terminal run (from the repository root):
+- From the terminal - with the repository roost as the working directory - run:
   ```
   .github/template/cpissues.sh
   ```